01binary/zeroweb/src/articles/kalman-filter.md

 ## optimization

-The Kalman gain is adjusted at each iteration to give more weight to measurements or prediction, depending on which has the *least variance*.
+The Kalman gain is adjusted at each iteration to give more weight to measurements or prediction, depending on which has the *least variance*:

 ```matlab
 gain = estimateVariance /